 The ocean is a layer of water whose thickness varies from zero to several kilometres, although the slope of the sea floor is susality very small.
 If a sound-source is placed in the ocean, the acoustic pressure or intensity at any range and depth is calculated from solutions of the linear wave equation.
-The "propagation loss" is defined as the ratio of the intensity at unit distance from the around, to the intensity at unit distance from the around, to the isound speed varies with temperature, hydrostatic pressure, sub sound speed varies with temperature, hydrostatic pressure, ad salinity.
+The "propagation loss" is defined as the ratio of the intensity at unit distance from the around, to the intensity at unit distance from the around, to the ion includes the sound-speed as an important factor, and sound-speed varies with temperature, hydrotatic pressure, ad salinity.
 In many circumstances, and susality so in the deep ocean, variations of sound-speed with horizontal position are negligible, and the medium is said to be stratified.